diegocam/Wall/README.md

     ```
     yarn -i
     ```
 2. Make a copy of `.env.example` and name it `.env`.
-This file will contain information to connect to the API.
+This file will contain sensitive information.

 3. Run your application
     ```